rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 - A Remove the pre-filled syringe carton from the refrigerator.
 Remove the pre-filled syringe tray from the package and gather the supplies needed for your injection: alcohol wipes, a cotton ball or gauze pad, a plaster and a sharps disposal container (not included).

-For a more comfortable injection, leave the pre-filled syringe at room temperature for about 30 minutes before injecting.
+For a more comfortable injection, leave the pre-filled syringe at room temperature for about

+- 30 minutes before injecting.
 Wash your hands thoroughly with soap and water.

 On a clean, well-lit work surface, place the new pre-filled syringe and the other supplies.

 - Χ Do not try to warm the syringe by using a heat source such as hot water or microwave.
 - Χ Do not leave the pre-filled syringe exposed to direct sunlight.
 - Χ Do not shake the pre-filled syringe.
--  Keep the pre-filled syringe out of the sight and reach of children.
+- Keep the pre-filled syringe out of the sight and reach of children.
 - B Open the tray, peeling away the cover.
 Grab the pre-filled syringe safety guard to remove the pre-filled syringe from the tray.

+Grab Here

 <!-- image -->